junxit/us-congress-code/title-05a/sec-5-2.md

       - **(i)** the dollar value of recommendations that were agreed to by management; and
       - **(ii)** the dollar value of recommendations that were not agreed to by management; and
     - **(D)** for which no management decision has been made by the end of the reporting period;
-  - **(10)** a summary of each audit report, inspection reports,1 and evaluation reports 1 issued before the commencement of the reporting period for which no management decision has been made by the end of the reporting period (including the date and title of each such report), an explanation of the reasons such management decision has not been made, and a statement concerning the desired timetable for achieving a management decision on each such report;
+  - **(10)** a summary of each audit report, inspection reports,1 and evaluation reports 1 issued before the commencement of the reporting period—
+    - **(A)** for which no management decision has been made by the end of the reporting period (including the date and title of each such report), an explanation of the reasons such management decision has not been made, and a statement concerning the desired timetable for achieving a management decision on each such report;
+    - **(B)** for which no establishment comment was returned within 60 days of providing the report to the establishment; and
+    - **(C)** for which there are any outstanding unimplemented recommendations, including the aggregate potential cost savings of those recommendations.22 So in original.
+The period probably should be a semicolon.
   - **(11)** a description and explanation of the reasons for any significant revised management decision made during the reporting period;
   - **(12)** information concerning any significant management decision with which the Inspector General is in disagreement;
-  - **(13)** the information described under section 05(b) 22 See References in Text note below. of the Federal Financial Management Improvement Act of 1996;
+  - **(13)** the information described under section 804(b) of the Federal Financial Management Improvement Act of 1996;
   - **(14)**
     - **(A)** an appendix containing the results of any peer review conducted by another Office of Inspector General during the reporting period; or
     - **(B)** if no peer review was conducted within that reporting period, a statement identifying the date of the last peer review conducted by another Office of Inspector General;
-  - **(15)** a list of any outstanding recommendations from any peer review conducted by another Office of Inspector General that have not been fully implemented, including a statement describing the status of the implementation and why implementation is not complete; and
+  - **(15)** a list of any outstanding recommendations from any peer review conducted by another Office of Inspector General that have not been fully implemented, including a statement describing the status of the implementation and why implementation is not complete;
-  - **(16)** a list of any peer reviews conducted by the Inspector General of another Office of the Inspector General during the reporting period, including a list of any outstanding recommendations made from any previous peer review (including any peer review conducted before the reporting period) that remain outstanding or have not been fully implemented.
+  - **(16)** a list of any peer reviews conducted by the Inspector General of another Office of the Inspector General during the reporting period, including a list of any outstanding recommendations made from any previous peer review (including any peer review conducted before the reporting period) that remain outstanding or have not been fully implemented;
+  - **(17)** statistical tables showing—
+    - **(A)** the total number of investigative reports issued during the reporting period;
+    - **(B)** the total number of persons referred to the Department of Justice for criminal prosecution during the reporting period;
+    - **(C)** the total number of persons referred to State and local prosecuting authorities for criminal prosecution during the reporting period; and
+    - **(D)** the total number of indictments and criminal informations during the reporting period that resulted from any prior referral to prosecuting authorities;
+  - **(18)** a description of the metrics used for developing the data for the statistical tables under paragraph (17);
+  - **(19)** a report on each investigation conducted by the Office involving a senior Government employee where allegations of misconduct were substantiated, including a detailed description of—
+    - **(A)** the facts and circumstances of the investigation; and
+    - **(B)** the status and disposition of the matter, including—
+      - **(i)** if the matter was referred to the Department of Justice, the date of the referral; and
+      - **(ii)** if the Department of Justice declined the referral, the date of the declination;
+  - **(20)** a detailed description of any instance of whistleblower retaliation, including information about the official found to have engaged in retaliation and what, if any, consequences the establishment imposed to hold that official accountable;
+  - **(21)** a detailed description of any attempt by the establishment to interfere with the independence of the Office, including—
+    - **(A)** with budget constraints designed to limit the capabilities of the Office; and
+    - **(B)** incidents where the establishment has resisted or objected to oversight activities of the Office or restricted or significantly delayed access to information, including the justification of the establishment for such action; and
+  - **(22)** detailed descriptions of the particular circumstances of each—
+    - **(A)** inspection, evaluation, and audit conducted by the Office that is closed and was not disclosed to the public; and
+    - **(B)** investigation conducted by the Office involving a senior Government employee that is closed and was not disclosed to the public.
 - **(b)** Semiannual reports of each Inspector General shall be furnished to the head of the establishment involved not later than April 30 and October 31 of each year and shall be transmitted by such head to the appropriate committees or subcommittees of the Congress within thirty days after receipt of the report, together with a report by the head of the establishment containing—
   - **(1)** any comments such head determines appropriate;
   - **(2)** statistical tables showing the total number of audit reports, inspection reports, and evaluation reports and the dollar value of disallowed costs, for reports—